 Take advantage of every opportunity to recognize your employees' efforts, whether it’s a town hall meeting or a spirit week celebration.

 6. Understanding What ‘Control’ Means

 An employer doesn't necessarily have to exercise their right to control the employees.

-The common law test should work as a balance in maintaining the employer employee relationship.
+The standard law test should work as a balance in maintaining the employer-employee relationship.

 Having strong employer and employee relations reaps a lot of benefits for your business.
 Let's know how.

 A friendly work environment leads to a reduction in conflicts.
 Employee's trust gets more robust when they don't argue and work towards a common goal.
 That, in turn, results in making them productive by avoiding confusion and increasing disharmony.